ray-project/ray/site/_posts/2017-10-15-fast-python-serialization-with-ray-and-arrow.markdown

 <img src="{{ site.base-url }}/assets/fast_python_serialization_with_ray_and_arrow/speedups1.png" width="365" height="255">
 </div>

 Note that the biggest wins are with deserialization.
+The speedups here are multiple orders of magnitude and get better as the numpy arrays get larger (thanks to design goals 1, 3, and 4).
 Making **deserialization** fast is important for two reasons.
 First, an object may be serialized once and then deserialized many times (e.g., an object that is broadcast to all workers).
 Second, a common pattern is for many objects to be serialized in parallel and then aggregated and deserialized one at a time on a single worker making deserialization the bottleneck.